o3de/o3de.org/content/docs-snapshot/userguide/cloud-canvas-cloud-gem-dc-engineering.md

 # Dynamic Content Engineering Details<a name="cloud-canvas-cloud-gem-dc-engineering"></a>

 This topic provides programmatic details about the dynamic content update process\.
 This includes manifest file information, Dynamic Content Cloud Gem EBus events, and Dynamic Content Cloud Gem service API\.
-For information about the `lmbr_aws` CLI extensions enabled by the Dynamic Content Cloud Gem, see [Using the Dynamic Content Command Line](cloud-canvas-cloud-gem-dc-lmbr-aws.md)\.
+For information about the `lmbr_aws` CLI extensions enabled by the Dynamic Content Cloud Gem, see [Using lmbr\_aws for Dynamic Content](cloud-canvas-cloud-gem-dc-lmbr-aws.md)\.

 ## Manifest File<a name="cloud-canvas-cloud-gem-dc-engineering-manifest-file"></a>